Helping People Raise A Well-Behaved Dog

-Help humans have a better relationship with their dogs by using positive training methods.
-Teach, train and empower humans how to stop unwanted behaviors using force-free techniques.
-Commitment to safety for every human and animal involved.
-Leading with integrity in how we operate and communicate.
-Function as a reliable resource in dog training and pet care based on the most current science and industry trends.
+Enhance the human-animal bond using positive dog training methods.
+Teach, train and empower humans how to stop unwanted behaviors and focus on preventative proactive dog training strategies.
+Commit to the safety of every human and animal involved.
+Lead with integrity in how we operate and communicate.
+Function as a reliable dog training and behavior resource for the community.
+Contribute to the advancement of the dog training industry.

 Private dog training lessons in your home, or at a designated location where I teach you how to train your dog.

-For dogs that benefit from a “training boost” and canine enrichment time during the day.
+For dogs that benefit from a “training boost” and socialization for the busy owner.

-Popular option during the pandemic, those with time constraints, or for specific behavior issues.
+A popular option for shy dogs, during the pandemic, those with time constraints, or for specific behavior issues.